The Stand In (Seinfeld): Production

 Larry David got the idea for the Mickey Abbott plot when he noticed how many little people worked as stand-ins for child actors (little people are preferred over children as stand-ins because children cannot legally work as many hours a day as adults).
 Michael Richards recalled being immediately excited by his work with Danny Woodburn, the actor who plays Mickey, due to the chemistry between their two characters.
-In the scene where Mickey attacks a seated Kramer, Richards wore a back brace and padding so that he could take a full fall without injury.
+In the scene where Mickey tackles Kramer, Richards wore a back brace and padding so that he could take a full fall without injury.
 The scene where Mickey corrects George over him using the word midget instead of little people was added by Woodburn who insisted that a moment like that be added.
 He further believes that his toughened reaction is what earned him the chance to reappear in the series.

 A man exposing his penis on a date was drawn from a real date staff writer Carol Leifer had.